vasuagrawal84/pilot-scheduler/README.md

 *You can change the number of seed by changing the number in each script inside `/scripts/seeds`*

-- Seeds 10 pilot `yarn db:seeds-pilot`
+- Seeds pilots in the Crew.json `yarn db:seeds-pilot`
 - Clear pilot collection `yarn db:seeds-clear-pilot`
-- Clear all collection `yarn db:seeds-clear`
+- Clear all collections `yarn db:seeds-clear`

 ---